Spandex: Production

-Spandex is mainly composed of a polyurea derived from the reaction of a diol and a diisocyanate.
+Spandex is mainly composed of a polyurethane derived from the reaction of a diol and a diisocyanate.
 Two classes of spandex are defined by the "macrodiols".
 One class of macrodiols is the oligomer produced from tetrahydrofuran (i.e. polytetrahydrofuran).
 Another class of diols, the so-called ester diols, are oligomers derived from condensation of adipic acid and glycols.
 Spandex produced from the ester diols is more resilient photochemically and to chlorinated water.
 Almost always, the diisocyanate is methylenebis(phenyl isocyanate).
-The key linking reaction is formation or the urea (aka urethane):
+The key linking reaction is formation of the urethane (carbamate):